 I went a bit crazy with the ebooks this week… Plus side?
 I read two of ’em!
-I also got back into NetGalley, and automatically was able to get this book, which I’ve actually had on my TBR!
+I also got back into NetGalley, and automatically was able to get this Just for Clicks, which I’ve actually had on my TBR!
 So here’s to building up my rep on Netgalley!

-- Don’t Fall by Rachel Schieffelbein • (finished) ★★ Read 73 pages this week.
-This book…was okay.
-I think by the time I was 75% or so, I was over it, and was just reading it to finish it, not because I cared what happened.
+- DON’T FALL by Rachel Schieffelbein • Finished. ★★ Read 73 pages this week.
+This book was… okay.
+I think by the time I was 75% through, or so, I was over it, and was just reading it to finish it, not because I cared what happened.
 The story was so promising, and it did have some good parts, which is why it was awarded 2 stars versus one.
-(Add to Goodreads)
+(Goodreads)

-- Puddle Jumping by Amber L. Johnson • (finished) ★★★★ Read 248 pages total.
+- PUDDLE JUMPING by Amber L. Johnson • Finished. ★★★★ Read 248 pages total.
 This book was SO good!
 I’m quite excited that it has a sequel coming next year, and I can’t wait to read it.
 It was sweet, adorable, witty, and under 250 pages!
 What a beautiful combination.
-(Add to Goodreads)
+(Goodreads)

-- Fall Like Rain by Ana Tejano • (finished) ★ Read 150 pages this week.
+- FALL LIKE RAIN by Ana Tejano • Finished. ★ Read 150 pages this week.
 Where Puddle Jumping was a delight to read, Fall Like Rain…wasn’t.
 The story was good, the execution was quite atrocious.
-(Add to Goodreads)
+(Goodreads)

-- Girls of Paper and Fire by Natasha Ngan • (still reading) Read 9 pages this week.
+- GIRLS OF PAPER AND FIRE by Natasha Ngan • Still reading.
+Read 9 pages this week.
 I didn’t read much of this gem this past week, but not because I was growing bored of it!
 I was just trying to cram in all of my short reads with the Short-A-Thon readathon that lasts until tomorrow night!
-(Add to Goodreads)
+(Goodreads)

-- Where We Fell by Amber L. Johnson • (started) Read 38 pages this week.
+- WHERE WE FELL by Amber L. Johnson • Started.
+Read 38 pages this week.
 I just started this one late last night, but I’m 40% through it already.
-It’s only about 100 pages, and it’s about a boy who has cancer, but finds a reason to live in a girl she met at a diner the day he learns of his diagnosis.
+It’s only about 100 pages, and it’s about a boy who has cancer, but finds a reason to live in a girl he met at a diner the day he learns of his diagnosis.
 It’s by the same brilliant author that gave us Puddle Jumping, so I know I will love it to the end.
-(Add to Goodreads)
+(Goodreads)